Sandra Zaniewska

-In her career, she won ten singles tournaments as well as a further seven in doubles on the ITF Circuit, and was the runner-up of the 2009 Australian Open in girls' doubles, with partner Aleksandra Krunić.
+In her career, she won 10 singles tournaments and seven in doubles on the ITF Circuit, and she was the runner-up of the 2009 Australian Open in girls' doubles, with partner Aleksandra Krunić.

 Zaniewska, who competed on the pro tour until June 2017, began coaching Ukrainian professional tennis player Marta Kostyuk in July 2023.
 She previously coached Alizé Cornet and Petra Martić.

 Personal life

 Sandra Zaniewska was born to Maciej Zaniewski and Teresa Zaniewska on 3 January 1992 in Katowice.
 She has one brother, Bartek.
-Sandra began playing tennis at age ten.
+Sandra began playing tennis at age 10.